Find Affordable College Courses

 Full General Agriculture at Texas A&M University - College Station Report

-New Mexico State University - Main Campus ranked #8 on this year’s Most Popular General Agriculture Bachelor’s Degree Schools in the Southwest Region list.
-NMSU Main Campus is a large public school located in the midsize suburb of Las Cruces.
+New Mexico State University - Main Campus came in at #8 in this year’s edition of the Most Popular General Agriculture Bachelor’s Degree Schools in the Southwest Region ranking.
+NMSU Main Campus is a large public school located in the medium-sized suburb of Las Cruces.

 About 57% of the students majoring in agriculture at the school are women while 43% are male.

-West Texas A&M University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree general agriculture programs.
-Located in the fringe town of Canyon, West Texas A&M University is a public school with a moderately-sized student population.
+West Texas A&M University did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the fringe town of Canyon, West Texas A&M University is a public college with a medium-sized student population.

 Women make up 57% of the agriculture majors at the school.